The German Supply Chain Due Diligence Act and Supplier Risk Management

 • Document and report (section 10, paragraphs 1-2)

-Note: In this section we review only key attributes of the LkSG.
+Note: This section reviews only key attributes of the LkSG.
 For a complete list of requirements, please refer to the full Act.

 Consider implementing the following best practices to address the key supplier risk management provisions in the LkSG.

-Section 4, paragraph 1, states that, “Enterprises must establish an appropriate and effective risk management system to comply with the due diligence obligation ...
+Section 4, paragraph 1, states, "Enterprises must establish an appropriate and effective risk management system to comply with the due diligence obligation ...
 Risk management must be enshrined in all relevant business processes through appropriate measures.”

 To address this requirement, begin by developing and refining the key components of your supplier risk management program, including: